cokaido/lifull_github/common.md

 This is a file we are going to use to force a merge conflict

-I am creating this content out of the control of the rest of the team :D
+I am creating this content out of the control of the rest of the team :trollface: